-FIGURE 6.
+FIGURE 5.
 AVERAGE MONTHLY ENERGY PRODUCTION BY A 5kW SOLAR PV SYSTEM IN WHITEFISH.
 The chart shows the average amount of energy that can be produced monthly by a 5 kW system in Whitefish.
 Year-to-year variations in solar radiation mean that some years a system will produce more or less energy than the typical year.
-For example, a 5kW system in Whitefish will produce 6,331 to 6,958 kWh per year, or about 50 to 60% of an average home's annual use.
+For example, a 5kW system in Whitefish will produce 6,331 to 6,958 kWh per year.

-in the community.
+(NREL), and The Solar Foundation (TSF), Whitefish staff began the process of documenting and improving permitting and zoning processes for solar in the community.
 To date, the Whitefish area has not experienced significant solar deployment, which leaves open the opportunity to ensure streamlined permitting, zoning, and planning practices that can foster increased development as the market grows.